JvanKatwijk/qt-dab/README.md

 ![Qt-DAB with xml input](/qt-dab-scanner.png?raw=true)

-Of course, different people have different tastes when it comes to what should be displayed on a scope.
+Of course, different people have different tastes when it comes to colors on a scope.
 While the default setting uses black and white, i.e. back for the background and white for the grid and the signal, others may want more contrasting colors.
-To accomodate that, the background color od the scopes, the grid color, the cuolor of the curve and the setting of a brush can be adapted
+To accomodate that, the background color of the scopes, the grid color, the color of the curve and the setting of a brush can be adapted

 ![Qt-DAB scope](/qt-dab-scope-2.png?raw=true)